Submissions Open

 Articles on Writing

-- Double-spaced, 12-point Times New Roman font.
+• Double-spaced, 12-point Georgia or Times New Roman font.

 How to Submit

-- Please submit your work by filling in our Submission Form.
+• Please submit your work by filling in our submission form.

-The deadline for submissions is 22:00 (UK time) on Friday 15th May 2026.
+The deadline for submissions is 10:00pm (UK time) on Tuesday 1st September 2026.
+We will begin responding to submissions after this time.